 SOCH Inn opened in 2016.
 It has 10 rooms and offers good, clean mid-range accommodation for local travellers.
 Profits are directed towards the running costs of the orphanage.
 An ex-student of Collège du Léman, who had visited SOCH in 2014, single-handedly raised a huge amount towards its construction.
+In 2020, generous donations from an Australian church community and a retiring Principal have provided the opportunity to enlarge SOCH Inn by another 3 rooms.

 The SOCH Maize Hammer Mill opened in 2018.
 It grinds maize for local farmers, providing them with a good local service, and generating income for SOCH.
 The family of an ex-student of Collège du Léman, who visited SOCH in 2016 provided an anonymous donation for this project.
+In 2020, SOCH is seeking funds to allow the purchase of a fuel-driven engine since frequent power cuts are resulting in lost revenue and frustrations for local subsistence farmers.

 Raising chickens is another project which supplements the diet of the children, offers the local community more choice of food, and generates profits to support SOCH.